-- Adjust stimulation methods for subsequent stages to compensate for changes in geologic or petrophysical properties—for example, the transition from brittle to ductile strata.
+- Adjust stimulation methods for subsequent stages to compensate for changes in the reservoir response.

 - Update wellbore productivity and ultimate recovery estimates after each completion.

 Near-real-time microseismic monitoring and visualization of results have become an essential technique for completion engineers.
-The ability to analyze the effectiveness of fracture treatments as they are completed enables engineers to fine-tune successive fracture treatments.
+The ability to analyze the effectiveness of fracture treatments as they are completed in CoViz 4D enables engineers to efficiently fine-tune successive fracture treatments.

 Measure the Effectiveness of Reservoir Stimulations Using CoViz 4D